AleksanderDudek/sensor-app/README.md

+# Minimal setup
+To run the app:

+prerequisites:
+- make sure you have node installed
+- make sure you have git installed
+- in case you have problems contact the author directly

+1. git clone / unzip downloaded project file
+2. go into app's main directory
+3. run npm install / npm i
+4. npm run dev

+You can modify number of sensors / recievers.
+This isn't 100% bulletproof.
+Please copy/paste object matching existing pattern ex. incrementing IDs, watching correct types.

+Other than that you should be able to have it working.

+Currently you can switch status of reciever from UI.
+It isn't persisted in file.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.